 - Water detectors

-These are the only sensors that require an external power supply, and we recommend our power supply with battery backup.
-In the event of a power failure, this power supply will keep the sensor powered and communicating with your Sensaphone device.
-Since 4-20mA is an industry standard, there are many companies that make very specific sensors to serve variety of applications.
+Unlike thermistors and dry contact sensors, 4-20 mA sensors require an external power supply.
+We recommend using our power supply with battery backup to ensure continuous operation.
+In the event of a power outage, this battery backup will keep the sensor powered and communicating with your Sensaphone device.

 Examples of 4-20mA sensors include:

-Selecting the right Sensaphone devices and sensors is key to designing your complete environmental monitoring system.
-Our support team is ready to assist you in choosing best components for your specific applications.
+Selecting the right Sensaphone devices and environmental monitoring sensors is key to designing an effective environmental monitoring system.
+Our knowledgeable support team can help you choose the best combination of equipment your specific application and monitoring requirements.